codingitforward/cicdemoday2021/README.md

 **Maria Conchita Navarro** is a rising senior at Wellesley College studying Media Arts & Sciences, a combination of Computer Science, Studio Art, and Art History courses.

 **Mariana Haro** is a rising junior at Harvard College studying Computer Science and Government.
-This summer, she worked on a project at the City of Boston’s Department of Innovation and Technology that consisted of taking design components from the City's website to add them to their design system for easy future use.

 **Maria Milosh** is a graduate student at the University of Chicago studying Computational Analysis and Public Policy.
 This summer, she worked at the New York City Department of City Planning’s Regional Planning team on housing data in the NYC region.
 She collected housing data from various sources and conducted visualization and analysis of housing activity that has taken place over the last 40 years. | [Presentation](Maria_Milosh.pdf)